Home » Recipes » Appetizers & Snacks » Crispy Korean BBQ Baked Chicken Wings

 2. Add chicken to a large bowl.
 Pat chicken dry.

-3. Drizzle with avocado oil of the wings, chinese five spice, salt and pepper.
+3. Drizzle with avocado oil on the wings, and add Chinese five spice, salt, and pepper.
 Toss to coat all the chicken.

 5. Bake for 40 minutes, flipping the chicken after 20 minutes.